Ethan-Olowo/secure_remote_com/README.md

 ## Key Features

-1. **AES Encryption & Decryption**: Messages are encrypted and decrypted using the AES symmetric algorithm.
+1. **AES Encryption & Decryption**: Messages are encrypted and decrypted using the AES symmetric algorithm (ECB mode, with padding).
-2. **OTP Key Transfer via SMS**: The encryption key (OTP) is sent to the receiver's mobile number via SMS.
+2. **OTP Key Transfer via SMS**: The encryption key (OTP) is sent to the receiver's mobile number via SMS (simulated).
 3. **Secure Message Delivery**: The receiver must enter the OTP to decrypt and read the received message.
 4. **Automated Workflow**: The application automates encryption, transmission, OTP delivery, and decryption.
+5. **Network Device Discovery**: The sender can scan the local network for available receiver devices running the server.
+6. **GUI Application**: Built with PyQt6, providing pages for sending, receiving, and viewing information about the app.
+7. **Server Control**: The GUI allows starting and stopping the local Flask server.

 ## How It Works

-1. **Sender Side**:
+### Sender Side

-   - User enters a message, receiver's phone number, and receiver's IP address.
+- User enters a message, receiver's phone number, and selects the receiver's device from a scanned list.
 - The system generates a 6-digit OTP (encryption key).
 - The message is encrypted using AES with the OTP as the key.
 - The encrypted message is sent to the receiver's server.
-   - The OTP is sent to the receiver's phone via SMS.
+- The OTP is sent to the receiver's phone via SMS (simulated in the console).

-2. **Receiver Side**:
+### Receiver Side

 - User enters the OTP received via SMS.
-   - The application fetches the encrypted message from the server.
+- The application fetches the encrypted message from the local server.
-   - The message is decrypted using the OTP.
+- The message is decrypted using the OTP and displayed.

 ## Project Structure

-- `ui.py`: Graphical user interface for sending and receiving messages.
+- `main.py`: Application entry point, launches the PyQt6 GUI.
+- `controller.py`: Handles logic between the GUI and backend (encryption, network, server control).
+- `ui/`: Contains PyQt6 GUI components:
+  - `main_window.py`: Main window and navigation.
+  - `send_window.py`: Send message page.
+  - `receive_window.py`: Receive message page.
+  - `about_page.py`: About/info page.
 - `crypto.py`: AES encryption and decryption logic.
 - `sms.py`: OTP generation and (simulated) SMS sending.
-- `client.py`: Sends encrypted messages to the receiver's server.
+- `client.py`: Sends encrypted messages to the receiver's server and reads messages from the local server.
 - `server.py`: Flask server to receive and store encrypted messages.
+- `network_scan.py`: Scans the local network for available servers/devices.
 - `requirements.txt`: Python dependencies.

 ## Setup & Usage